NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 	Deniz for example is a Terran.

 # The Ador:
-Forsaton were higher power beings that made it to phase five.
+Ador were higher power beings that made it to phase five.
 They passed through Melia
 	around the same era that the Terrans did.
 They have much greater power than the Terrans did, but still chose to play "the game".
 The god of the Eskil is one example.